perslab/CELLECT/README.md

 | ...             | ...                   | ... | ...                      |
 | ENSG00000101440 | 0.21                  | ... | 0.89                     |

-During the LD score regression, the list of genes in the index column (with each gene assigned a value of 1) will be used as an indepedent variable.
+During the LD score regression, the list of genes in the index column (with each gene assigned a value of 1) will be used  to create an 'all genes' multigeneset to use as an indepedent variable.

 In the `config.yml` please provide this as what you would like your output to be named and a path to the matrix.

-###GWAS summary statistics
+### GWAS summary statistics

 This must be one of several already munged (using the `munge-sumstats.py` script found in LD score regression) summary statistics for a given trait.

-###Output directory
+### Output directory

 This is a path to a directory where you would like your output to be saved.
 Ideally use a path to a SSD to speed up computation. **2-3 GBs of space are usually needed** for each Specificity Input but additional GWAS summary stats will not take up much more storage.